 Online condolences may be made at www.reinssturdivant.com

-To send flowers to Dr. Conrad Shaw's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Conrad Shaw, please visit our floral store.